 The goal of our work is to understand how the musculoskeletal and nervous systems interact to contribute to the development of musculoskeletal conditions across the lifespan.
-We also are interested in how psychosocial and environmental factors impact these interactions.
+We also are interested in how other biological, psychological, and social/environmental factors impact these interactions.

 Musculoskeletal conditions are among the most disabling and costly conditions experienced by Americans and are the leading cause of physical disability in the United States.
-Treatments that prevent or lessen the long-term impact of these conditions are needed.
+Treatments that prevent or lessen the longterm impact of these conditions are needed.
 Our major funded studies have focused on low back pain (LBP) conditions.
-These studies have included testing the reliability and validity of a classification system for non-specific LBP as well as understanding the relationships between posture and movement characteristics and variables such as symptoms, sex, activity demands, and neural and musculoskeletal factors.
-We also have examined the efficacy of different non-surgical treatments for people with LBP and explored the role of adherence on short- and long-term outcomes.
+These studies have included testing the reliability and validity of a classification system for nonspecific LBP as well as understanding the relationships between posture and movement characteristics and variables such as symptoms, sex, activity demands, and neural and musculoskeletal factors.
+We also have examined the efficacy of different non-pharmacologic treatments for people with chronic LBP and explored the role of adherence on short- and long-term outcomes.
+Our current work is focused on understanding the role of movement-related impairments found to be important in chronic LBP conditions, to the course of acute LBP conditions.

 Faculty Investigator